-The Company has adopted the process called "householding" for mailing the proxy material in order to reduce printing costs and postage fees.
+The Company has adopted the process called "householding" for the E-Proxy Notice and any proxy materials we choose to mail in order to reduce printing costs and postage fees.
 Householding means that stockholders who share the same last name and address will receive only one copy of the Proxy Material, unless we receive contrary instructions from any stockholder at that address.
 The Company will continue to mail a proxy card to each stockholder of record.

 If you prefer to receive multiple copies of the proxy material at the same address, additional copies will be provided to you promptly upon written or oral request.
 If you are a stockholder of record, you may contact us by writing to the Company 2170 Piedmont Rd., NE, Atlanta, GA 30324 or by calling 404-888-2000.
-Eligible stockholders of record receiving multiple copies of the Proxy Material can request householding by contacting the Company in the same manner.
+Eligible stockholders of record receiving multiple copies of the proxy material can request householding by contacting the Company in the same manner.
+The proxy materials are also available at www.amstock.com/ProxyServices/ViewMaterials.asp?CoNumber=26197.